-Well yeah, duh, but then how come country artists were allowed to have differing opinions during the Vietnam War?
+Well, yeah, but then how come country artists were allowed to have differing opinions during the Vietnam War?
 How come Merle Haggard could release “America First” with little reception?
-If anything, the banning of Dixie Chicks from country radio, country award shows … heck, country EVERYTHING had more to do with an unfortunate sign of the times than anything else.
+If anything, the banning of Dixie Chicks from the country music establishment had more to do with an unfortunate sign of the times than anything else.

 For those who forgot the comments made –

-When the group returned from London in in May, their world was thrown into chaos, with Maines even receiving a letter saying that she would “be shot dead at her show in Dallas.”
-Their single “Landslide” went from No. 10 on the Billboard charts, to No. 44 in 1 week, and the next week fell off the charts completely.
+When the group returned from London in May, their world was thrown into chaos, with Maines even receiving a letter saying that she would “be shot dead at her show in Dallas.”
+Their single, “Landslide,” went from No. 10 on the Billboard charts, to No. 44 in 1 week, and the next week fell off the charts completely.
 Radio stations forbade their music on the airwaves.
-They stuck to their guns too, as some DJ’s who played their music (sympathetic to their side) were fired.
-Concerts were canceled in the U.S. as the Dixie Chicks couldn’t sell tickets.
+They stuck to their guns, too, as some DJ’s who played their music – sympathetic to their side – were fired.
+Concerts were canceled in the U.S. because the Dixie Chicks couldn’t sell tickets.
 They lost their sponsor Lipton, and The Red Cross denied a million dollar endorsement from the band.

 Browning wasn’t technically wrong, but the percentage of country music fans who actually wanted their music completely eradicated was actually a small (but extremely vocal) minority.
 Remember, by 2003, the Internet was in full force, and with people just beginning to learn how to share things with one another over the web, it didn’t take long for information to spread.